Stellacore/peridetic/README.md

 It is important to note that the conversion between XYZ/LPA representations is inextricably associated with a specific model for the Figure of Earth.
-For Peridetic (as for geographic coordinates in general), the Earth shape model is an ellipsoid.
+For Peridetic (as for geodetic coordinates in general), the Earth shape model is an ellipsoid.
 (Note: astrometric lon/par values are referenced to Geoid instead of an ellipsoid.
 Astrometric conversions are outside the scope of these Peridetic transformations).